bootstrapworld/curriculum/lessons/Early-Math/distributive-property/langs/en-us/slides.md

 ---
 {layout="Launch"}
-# The Distributive Property and Mental Math
+# The Distributive Property & Mental Math

 Look at this expression: